Why SWE-agent sessions need behavioral monitoring

 CAUM attaches alongside SWE-agent as a passive observer.
 It receives each tool call and result, classifies the behavioral regime, and emits a running health score.
 The agent's execution is never modified.

-# Works with any SWE-agent version from caum import ZeroTrustAuditor aud = ZeroTrustAuditor(model_hint="gpt4o", framework_hint="swe-agent") # Call after every tool execution in the agent loop for tool, result in swe_agent.run(issue): verdict = aud.push(tool, result) print(verdict["regime"]) # EXPLORER / GRIND / STAGNATION / LOOP cert = aud.finalize() # UDS score 0–1, tier T1–T5, Ed25519 signed
+# Works with any SWE-agent version from caum import ZeroTrustAuditor aud = ZeroTrustAuditor(model_hint="gpt4o", framework_hint="swe-agent") # Call after every tool execution in the agent loop for tool, result in swe_agent.run(issue): signal = aud.push(tool, result) print(signal["regime"]) # EXPLORER / GRIND / STAGNATION / LOOP receipt = aud.finalize() # structural tier, evidence grade, hash-linked receipt

 What CAUM detects

-- GRIND — slow progress, limited variety.
-Marginal.
-May resolve but inefficiently.
+- GRIND - slow structural progress and limited variety.

-- Regime distribution — % of steps in each behavioral state
+- Regime distribution - share of steps in each structural state

-- Shields fired — specific anomaly events detected
+- Review triggers - specific structural anomaly events detected

 Analyze your SWE-agent trajectories now

-Upload a trajectory JSONL and get a full 10-page forensic PDF report in under 3 minutes.
+Upload a trajectory JSONL and get an observation-only structural PDF report.
 First analysis free with code PIONEER.